 - Copywriting is the process to write copy

-- Copywriting sells a product or a service whereas content writing aims at informing the audience and enabling customer loyalty.
+- Copywriting sells a product or a service to a targeted audience.
+On the contrary, content writing aims at informing the audience and enabling customer loyalty.

 Hope that these concepts are clear to all of you now!
 Did you know these different concepts?
 Share with me in the comments section below!